Physical Pharmaceutics and Formulation A (PHAR1822)

 UNIT OF STUDY

-This Unit of Study aims to facilitate an understanding of the basic concepts behind considerations when designing and using liquid or semi-solid pharmaceutical dosage form to deliver a drug.
-Carrying on from PHAR1812 where different dose forms and the importance of route of administration was introduced, this unit looks at topics such as diffusion and dissolution of drugs, drug solubilisation, crystal polymorphism, chemical kinetics, surface and interfacial tension, and suspension based-dosage forms.
-With a grounding in these concepts the unit then goes on to explore specific methods of drug delivery, including: auricular, ocular, intranasal, lung, and intravenous and intramuscular injections.
+This unit of study aims to facilitate an understanding of the basic concepts behind the scientific considerations when designing and using liquid or semi-solid pharmaceutical dosage forms to deliver a drug.
+Carrying on from PHAR1812 where different dose forms and the importance of the route of administration was introduced, this unit looks at topics such as diffusion and dissolution of drugs, drug solubilisation, crystal polymorphism, suspension and emulsion-based dosage forms.
+With a grounding in these concepts the unit then goes on to explore specific methods of drug delivery, including: auricular, ocular, intranasal, lung, and intravenous and intramuscular injections, including hospital practice points for pharmacists.
 This unit of study also includes mathematical tools required for other units of study.

 Further unit of study information

 3 x pharmacy lectures/week, 8 x mathematics lectures, 5 x mathematics tutorials; classes will be arranged as needed

 Exam (60%), Maths quiz (20%), Laboratory reports (5 x 3% = 15%), Peerwise (5%)